Earwax blockage occurs when earwax (cerumen) builds up in your ear or becomes too hard to wash away naturally.

 Signs and symptoms of earwax blockage may include:

-- Feeling of fullness in the affected ear
+- Feeling of fullness in the ear

 - Ringing or noises in the ear (tinnitus)

-- Decreased hearing in the affected ear
+- Itchiness in the ear

 When to see a doctor